FRRouting/frr/doc/user/bgp.rst

    or ``ipv6 vpn`` address-family.
 Only BGP updates with SRv6 prefix SID option will be sent.
 Reversely, the ``encapsulation-mpls`` command can be used to filter out SRv6 L3VPN BGP updates, and keep MPLS L3VPN BGP updates.
+   The same command is used to check as valid or invalid incoming L3VPN BGP updates according to their nature: MPLS or SRv6.
+The ``encapsulation-srv6`` command can be used to invalidate incoming MPLS BGP updates from a given peer.
+   Reversely, the ``encapsulation-mpls`` command can be used to invalidate incoming SRv6 BGP updates from a given peer.

 .. _bgp-evpn: